richardjkemp/JavaChallenge/readme.txt

 The abstract Number super class and firstNumber class were then added to demonstrate some key aspects of object orientated programming.

+This program was created using Eclipse Neon but can be viewed and run in any java IDE.